What is pension offsetting?

 Pension Offsetting in Divorce

-To achieve a fair division of assets during a divorce, it is not uncommon for one person to keep one asset as a trade off for another.
+To achieve a fair division of assets during a divorce, it is not uncommon for one person to keep one asset as a trade-off for another.

 One person may take full ownership of the family home, for example, while the other receives cash in the bank, investments and other assets of equivalent value.
-This form of ‘offsetting’ can be a more practical solution than selling every asset and dividing up the proceeds, particularly when there are emotional ties to certain assets and housing needs to consider.
+This form of ‘offsetting’ can be a more practical solution than selling every asset and dividing up the proceeds, particularly when there are emotional ties to certain assets and housing needs to be considered.

 Pension offsetting is a specific type of offsetting.
 It involves one person retaining all or most of their pension benefits in exchange for giving up other assets to their former spouse.